-Entropic provide a series of informative and relevant educational presentations in the areas of building ventilation, energy performance, comfort, safety and regulatory compliance.
+Entropic provide a series of educational CPD presentations in the areas of building ventilation, energy performance, comfort, safety and regulatory compliance.

 Laboratory and Fume Cupboard